 Moral of the story - make sure your pet has an ID tag.
 Thanks for

 found after two months thanks to petsonthenet ID tag...

 "I have great news!
 We found Ginge!
 New

 Years Eve we had a phone call and yep sure enough he had turned

 up!
-He is well and starting to put weight on again, we decided to
+He is well and starting to put weight on again,

 let him stay where he is as the people who were feeding him were